-We have all heard it before: real estate is as cyclical as the day is long.
+We have all heard it before: a real estate season can make all the difference in buying and selling.
 In the last decade alone, we have seen the real estate market extend to both ends of the spectrum.
 While it’s currently firing on all cylinders at the moment, 2007 saw what would be the onset of one of the worst recessions in American history.

 Are you caught up on your real estate seasonality?
 If you are looking to buy or sell in the near future, you may want to see what time of the year works best for you.